solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_00_Monitoring.md

 In addition to the basic server monitoring aspects, Azure provides tools to monitor application query performance.
 Correcting or improving queries can lead to significant increases in the query throughput.
 Use the [Query Performance Insight tool](https://docs.microsoft.com/azure/mysql/concepts-query-performance-insight) to analyze the longest-running queries and determine if it is possible to cache those items if they are deterministic within a set period, or modify the queries to increase their performance.

+Wait statistics provides a view of the wait events that occur during the execution of a specific query.
+Wait statistics are meant for troubleshooting query performance issues.
+It is recommended to be turned on only for troubleshooting purposes.

 The `slow_query_log` can be set to show slow queries in the MySQL log files (default is OFF).
 The `long_query_time` server parameter can log long-running queries (default is 10 sec).

 ## Server Logs